FSL-Rectifier: Rectify Outliers in Few-Shot Learning via Test-Time Augmentation: Further Discussions and Ablation Studies

+\paragraph{Near to Centroids and Reduced Norm?} Since centroids are defined by the averaged representation of a class, we speculate that our test sample features become closer to class centroids when we consider the average of more same-class copies instead of just one copy.
+We randomly sample images from 4 classes and visualize the TSNE \citep{vanDerMaaten2008} plot of the sampled images.
+Figure \ref{tsne} summarises our visualization.
+The blue point $P$ is a randomly sampled point in class $M$, and we always observe that its rectified version (i.e., averaged with augmentations) comes closer to the centroid.
+Intuitively, when the points to be classified become nearer to the centroids, the performance degradation caused by the outlier effect is reduced.

+Moreover, as discussed in Section \ref{theory}, the maximum norm of pairwise feature difference tends to reduce through our method.
+We randomly sample 4,000 image feature pairs and measure the maximum pairwise norm (i.e., $\mathbf{\Omega}$), calculated before and after 3 copies of augmentation.
+We repeat the sampling and calculation 15 times.
+Although the augmented copies are of a different data distribution, where a higher maximum norm of difference is expected, we still observe a reduced maximum norm for our method over all trials.
+As indicated in Table \ref{max_norm_table}, the average maximum norm reduces from 21.37 to 19.08.
+The reduction is consistent with our theoretical analyses.

-There are a few failure cases of our \text{image translator}, which are illustrated in Figure \ref{failure}.
-For example, for a dog image at the bottom of Figure \ref{failure}, some generations are indecipherable.
-Therefore, improving the quality of image generation via more advanced approaches~\cite{rombach2022highresolution} or detecting failure cases in generation may further enhance the performance of the test-time augmentation.
-To study the importance of our \text{neighbour} \text{selector}, we first visualize the neighbours and generations rendered by an ``Inverse \text{neighbour} \text{selector}'' and the original \text{neighbour} \text{selector}.
-To recap, the \text{neighbour} \text{selector} sorts a set of candidate neighbours from good to bad, and returns the first $k$ copies of the candidate \text{neighbour} samples for the actual image generation.
-The Inverse \text{neighbour} \text{selector} is the same as the \text{neighbour} \text{selector}, except that it returns the $k$ samples deemed to be the worst.
-The contrast is presented in Figure \ref{selector}, which demonstrates that the \text{neighbour} \text{selector} can improve the quality of generation.
-This observation is further confirmed in Table \ref{ablation-table}, where the \text{neighbour} \text{selector} improves the test accuracy.
-In this study, we set the number of \text{neighbour} candidates to consider for each generation to 40.
-We observe that the higher the value, the more salient the effect of \text{neighbour} \text{selector} in general.
-However, we also observe that the marginal improvement in generation quality diminishes when the number of neighbour candidates increases.
-Additionally, we believe that the \text{neighbour} \text{selector} can be even more important in many other datasets, where the chance of failure for image translation tend to be higher.
+\paragraph{Without Neighbour Selector?} To study the importance of our neighbour selector, we first visualize the neighbours and generations rendered by an \textit{inverse neighbour selector} and the original neighbour selector.
+To recap, the neighbour selector sorts a set of candidate neighbours from good to bad.
+The inverse neighbour selector is the same but with reversed sorting.
+The contrast is presented in Figure \ref{selector}, demonstrating better generation returned by the neighbour selector.
+Meanwhile, as indicated in Table \ref{tab:selector}, the inverse neighbour selector downgrades the ProtoNet performance on Animals dataset from 54.64\% to around 51\%.
+The random neighbour selector can only improve the original FSL model accuracy score to 56.70\%.
+In this study, we set the number of \text{neighbour} candidates to consider for each generation to 20.